Introduction to Dental Services

 No. Original Medicare doesn’t cover routine dental care like exams, cleanings, or dentures.

-3. Are there yearly limits on Medicare dental coverage?
+3. Are there yearly limits on dental coverage?

-Yes.
-Most plans have an annual maximum, and then you pay the rest out of pocket.
+Most plans have an annual maximum.
 This varies by plan.

-4. Can I keep my current dentist with Medicare dental insurance?
+4. Can I keep my current dentist with dental insurance?